-The Pension Fund Investment Sub Committee recognises that the primary goal of the Warwickshire Pension Fund (the "Fund") is to be a long-term investor that aims to deliver a sustainable pension fund to its members.
+The Committee recognise that the primary goal of the Fund is to be a long-term investor that aims to deliver a sustainable pension fund to its members.
 This goal should ensure that it is affordable and delivers financially to meet the objectives of the Fund employers.

-The Committee recognises that responsible investment and Environmental, Social and Governance considerations ("ESG") pose a financially material risk as well as an opportunity to the Fund.
+The Committee recognise that responsible investment and Environmental, Social and Governance considerations ("ESG") pose a financially material risk as well as an opportunity to the Fund.
 These considerations are relevant when it comes to the manner in which the assets are invested and in exercising of stewardship responsibilities.

-As part of the 2019 investment strategy review, the Committee agreed a set of responsible investment principles which have been added to the Committee's broader investment principles in the Fund's ISS.
-These principles strengthen the Committee's position in regard to ESG factors and provide a framework for their engagement with their Fund managers and for investment decision making (these principles are detailed in full in the appendix).
+As part of the 2019 investment strategy review, the Committee agreed a set of responsible investment principles which have been added to the Committee's broader investment principles in the Fund's Investment Strategy Statement.
+These principles strengthened the Committee's position in regard to ESG factors and provide a framework for their engagement with their Fund managers and for investment decision making (these principles are detailed in full in the appendix).